Ugadi - 16 March 2010, SriRamanavami-24 March 2010

 Pardon me mother, for setting my foot on you.

-with sugarcane and banana.
-Sugar Figurines are made and packed along with sesame
+banana.
+Sugar Figurines are made and packed along with sesame & jaggery mix.

-without asking questions.
-It was ajoint effort of my mother and uncle in making
+It was a joint effort of my mother and uncle in making lovely, yummy figurines.

 Method :